 If any condition tag of the eventNotificationCriteria attribute other than attribute condition tag is specified, the Hosting CSE shall return the response primitive with Response Status Code indicating "BAD_REQUEST" error.

+Check if the missingDdata element of eventNotificationCriteria is provided.

+if the subscribed-to resource, To parameter in the Request is not <timeSeries>, the request shall be rejected with a "BAD_REQUEST" Response Status Code.

-is set to “Report of generated missing data points”
+Check if the notificationEventType is set to “Report on generated mising data points” and missingData attribute is not provided, the request shall be rejected with a "BAD_REQUEST" Response Status Code.

 If any of the notificationURI entries are not the Originator, the Hosting CSE may send a Subscription Verification request primitive to each of them as described in clause 7.5.1.2.3.